makkomise/DiyDeck/README.md

 # DiyDeck
  Stream Deck alternative for DIY-spirited people!
-This has 5 Analog Pots and 7 buttons that you can configure freely to whatever.
+This has 5 Pots and 7 buttons that you can configure freely to whatever.
  Case is 3d-printed, and fits Arduino Pro Micro clones nicely.
 Case files are in the STL-folder, i will update and put firmware to repository aswell when i'm 100% happy with it.

  ## Bill Of Materials